-There are many digital equity assets across the state that address the five key plan objectives and metrics: workforce development, education, healthcare, civic and social engagement, and housing.
+There are many digital equity assets across the state that address the five key plan objectives and metrics: workforce development, education, healthcare, civic and social engagement, as well as delivery of essential services.
 These assets include organizations, programs, and services that serve covered populations and help provide access to the internet, digital devices, digital skills training, and/or other resources.
 The following are the ways the state supports the goals outlined in this digital equity plan.